 It is not a question of whether to report, but how.

-The Four Corners program will not be live to air.
+The Four Corners programme will not be live to air.
 There will be opportunity for judicious editing.
 Journalists are under no obligation to report everything they are told.
 In fact they almost never do.

 Whether the decision to omit is censorship comes down to motive: is it censorship to omit hate speech or incitement to violence?
 No. Because the reporter doesn’t agree with it?
 Yes.